Exeter/brainstorm/README.md

 ####Projects
 - Implement auto-correct and auto-complete; compression of English text as a corollary problem.
 - Comp.
 Sci website
+- Server
+	- We're getting it on April 3rd
+	- Stats:
+		- 64 or 128 gb SSD Sean forgets.
+		- 4gb ram
+	- What operating system do we put on it?
+		- Sean is comfortable with arch linux
+	- How do we deal with administration?

 ####Workshop
 - C/C++